rbnerf/KOIponderer/README.md

 	* "Stacked" summation of flux values for period and epoch.
 	* Colored marking of all eclipse sequences to highlight potential interferences.
 	* Basic ability to compute and remove/add simple eclipse curves to data.

+### To Build
+	* Obtain Xcode from the Mac App Store
+	* Use Safari to view https://github.com/rbnerf/KOIponderer#koi-ponderer
+	* At lower right, press button [Download ZIP]
+	* When download is complete, file will be unzipped into a directory named KOIponderer-master
+	* Use Finder to view the contents of that directory
+	* Double-click on KOIponderer.xcodeproject; Xcode will launch.
+	* If you are not an "Admin" user, make sure the "Scheme" at upper left is KOIrelease, rather than KOIponderer.
+	* Press the Arrow key at upper right to initiate Build/Run.
+	* "Normal" error messages:
+		Downloader.xib -- Unsupported configuration
+		Images.xcassets -- A bunch of contradictory complaints about image dimensions.
+	* The app should launch -- follow the directions in KOIponderer.pdf